things to do in the winter

 There's something remarkably thrilling about whipping past snow-dusted trees and frozen lakes at high speeds.
 Powering through winter in Montana is easy, with miles of steep climbs and flat trails, and acres of backcountry playgrounds, as well as logging and forest service roads (closed by winter's snowfall)—a paradise for sledders.

 Our endless—and stunning—winter terrain can be explored by sled with or without a guide.
-See below for more information on where and how to sled Western Montana.
+See below for more information on where and how to sled Western Montana, and consider a snowmobile tour with Acton Rentals, Rich Ranch, Swan Mountain Outfitters or Whitefish Marine.

 Those who like their winters wild can test their mettle at northwest Montana's Marias Pass Trail Complex.
 Straddling the Continental Divide, these trails are rugged and remote.
 A wide range of riding is available, from intermediate to expert, on 45 miles of groomed trails and another 35 miles of ungroomed trails.
 Guides are advisable on some trails.
 Steep slopes and sudden storms make for extreme weather conditions.